-- forma information discussed above is illustrative only and will adjust based on the actual initial public offering price and other terms of this offering determined at pricing. - In connection with the Reorganization Transactions, we will amend outstanding common unit options granted under the 2019 Plan to remove a forfeiture provision.
+- forma information discussed above is illustrative only and will adjust based on the actual initial public offering price and other terms of this offering determined at pricing. - (2) In connection with the Reorganization Transactions, we will amend outstanding common unit options granted under the 2019 Plan to remove a forfeiture provision.
 Prior to this offering, we have not recognized equity-based compensation expense for these outstanding options because they are subject to such forfeiture provision.
-The pro forma adjustments give effect to our anticipated recognition of equity-based compensation expense from these options assuming the forfeiture provision was removed as of December 31, 2023, which has been determined using the Black-Scholes valuation model using a common stock value based upon the assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus.
+The pro forma adjustments give effect to our anticipated recognition of equity-based compensation expense from these options assuming the forfeiture provision was removed as of March 31, 2024, which has been determined using the Black-Scholes valuation model using a common stock value based upon the assumed initial public offering price of \$per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus.
 See the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Factors Affecting Our Performance-Equity-based Compensation Expense."
-Based upon the assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, we estimate that this equity-based compensation expense will increase total equity by approximately \$ million.
-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) total equity by less than %.
+Based upon the assumed initial public offering price of \$per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, we estimate that this equity-based compensation expense will increase additional paid-in capital by approximately \$million.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$per share would increase (decrease) additional paid-in capital by less than \$million. - (3) As a result of the Reorganization Transactions, the limited liability company agreement of OneStream Software LLC will be amended and restated to, among other things, designate OneStream, Inc. as the sole managing member of OneStream Software LLC.
+As the sole managing member, OneStream, Inc. will exclusively operate and control the business and affairs of OneStream Software LLC.
+The LLC Units owned by the Continuing Members will be considered non-controlling interests in the consolidated financial statements of OneStream, Inc.

-The total number of shares of Class A common stock, Class C common stock and Class D common stock that will be outstanding immediately after this offering is based on shares of our common stock outstanding as of December 31, 2023, and excludes:
+The total number of shares of Class A common stock, Class C common stock and Class D common stock that will be outstanding immediately after this offering is based on shares of our common stock outstanding as of March 31, 2024, and excludes:

-- common units of OneStream Software LLC issuable upon the exercise of outstanding common unit options under the 2019 Plan as of December 31, 2023, with a weighted-average exercise price of \$\\$, which will be converted into options to purchase Class A common stock of OneStream, Inc. on a one-for-one basis when OneStream, Inc. assumes the 2019 Plan in connection with this offering; - shares of Class A common stock reserved for future issuance under our 2019 Plan as of December 31, 2023, which shares will no longer be available for issuance upon the termination of the 2019 Plan and the effectiveness of our 2024 Plan; - shares of Class A common stock reserved for future issuance under our 2024 Plan, which will become effective on the business day immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part; and - shares of Class A common stock reserved for future issuance under our ESPP, which will become effective on the business day immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part.
+- common units of OneStream Software LLC issuable upon the exercise of outstanding common unit options under the 2019 Plan as of March 31, 2024, with a weighted-average exercise price of \$, which will be converted into options to purchase Class A common stock of OneStream, Inc. on a one-for-one basis when OneStream, Inc. assumes the 2019 Plan in connection with this offering; - shares of Class A common stock reserved for future issuance under our 2019 Plan as of March 31, 2024, which shares will no longer be available for issuance upon the termination of the 2019 Plan and the effectiveness of our 2024 Plan; - shares of Class A common stock reserved for future issuance under our 2024 Plan, which will become effective on the business day immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part; and - shares of Class A common stock reserved for future issuance under our ESPP, which will become effective on the business day immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part.